Drabble/AMT_Labo01/README.md

 This application has been developed

-## Repository's content

 ## The web application

-The src folder contains the AMT-Webapp-Login source code MVC java EE app with login/register and permissions.
+The **src** folder contains the AMT-Webapp-Login source code MVC java EE app with login/register and permissions.
 It also implements a JAX-RS REST API for CRUD operations on the users.
 It uses EJB for the services.
 The database is stored inside a singleton EJB.

 ## REST API Documentation